Working together to tackle fuel poverty

-As winter approaches, Home Group have launched a campaign calling on government and energy suppliers to help the housing sector tackle fuel poverty.
+As winter approaches, Home Group have launched a campaign calling on the government and energy suppliers to help the housing sector tackle fuel poverty.

 The campaign has a number of key asks centred around the need to simplify the support that’s already available and consider new measures to alleviate the pressure on households, including one-off fuel payments to vulnerable households, the removal of standing charges and greater access to Winter Fuel Payments.